 For his efforts, Ripken was elected to the National Baseball Hall of Fame in 2007.
 A record 75,000 fans attended his Cooperstown ceremony.
 Cal's popularity is also evident in the hobby, where dozens of collectors compete for his cards and memorabilia.
 An article about his cards was featured in the January 2007 issue of SMR.
 This article will focus on the Iron Man's autographs, tickets and game-used bats.

 Over the years, Ripken developed a reputation as one of the most accommodating signers of his era.

-"He signed at the ballpark, Spring Training and at the team hotel (but that stopped around the time he was getting close to Gehrig's record)," noted Steve Grad, principal authenticator at PSA/DNA.
+"He signed at the ballpark, Spring Training and at the team hotel (but that stopped around the time he was getting close to Gehrig's record)," noted a PSA/DNA authenticator.
 "He was a great signer and I can remember going for his autograph at Comiskey Park in Chicago.
 You would line up along the first base side past the visitors dugout and he would sign after he was done with batting or infield practice."

 "His signature was different early in his career.
 Back then, he would write out his full name and you would be able to read every letter," he said.
 "That shortened version that you see now is more of a product of him signing so many autographs at the ballpark.
 It was a way to be able to sign more autographs."

 Autographs from early in Ripken's career generally command a premium.